neuefische/wd-flipped-classroom-curriculum/sessions/react-styled-components/challenges-react-styled-components.md

 (difficulty: 🔥🔥)

-Solve this challenge on by running this command in your Terminal:
+Solve this challenge by running this command in your terminal:

 ```
 npx ghcd@latest wd-bootcamp/web-exercises/tree/main/sessions/react-styled-components/styled-navbar